chauff/cse1500-web-transcripts/Assignment-2.md

 The PDF and code has to be uploaded by one of the team members to Brightspace under **Assignment 2** before the assessment session with the TAs.

+**To pass this assignment, you must have completed 2.1/2.2/3.3.
+Your application needs to include the required client/server components and client-server communication needs to be based on WebSockets.
+You pass if your app can deal with players executing the game as intended.** This means that it is ok, if your app does not [yet] deal with players aborting the game in the middle or making undesired moves.

 ## 1. Boilerplate code

 Web application tend to have specific file and folder structures, which today are often generated automatically - you can consider those to be current best practices of how to set up a Web application project with your chosen set of libraries and frameworks.
 In this course we [Express](https://expressjs.com/), a "fast, unopionated, minimalist Web framework for node.js".
 Express comes with its own [application generator tool](https://expressjs.com/en/starter/generator.html).